gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

         - name: logging
 ```

-## Configuration details
+# Configuration details

-These are all configuration options which are exaplained below.
+These are all configuration options which are explained below.

 ```yaml
   - type: shoot-falco-service